 By Lottie Dalziel

-Packing for your next overseas holiday?
+Packing for your next domestic, rural, beach or overseas holiday?
 Don't throw your zero waste goals out the window.
 Pack the essentials to help you on your journey around the world and stay eco-friendly.

 1. Tote bag